AndcultureCode/prtrade/README.md

 - Select the channel you want to have it integrated with.
 - Put ```prtrade``` into trigger world field.
 - Put ```https://YOUR-DOMAIN.COM/api/v1/pull_requests/status``` into URL field.
+- The webhook token will be needed later.

 ## Installation
 - Clone the repository and ```cd``` to it's directory.